 We have access to a theory-based program for learning mathematics, which children use regularly to improve mental maths skills and understanding how the number system works.

 Using higher-order thinking skills such as: analysing, evaluating and creating are very much encouraged in support sessions.

-Alongside improving their literacy and mathematics skills, children can use model-making, art and investigation in science topics (as well as other topics of interest), to engage with critical thinking.
+Alongside improving their literacy and mathematics skills, children use technology and other methods to engage with critical thinking.